-I try to plan a simple, special, seasonal activity to do with my kids at every turn of the season.
-I use this as a time to connect, talk about the meaning of the season, and share any wisdom or lessons the season has to impart.
+I always try to plan simple, seasonal activities to do with my kids throughout the year.
+I use this as a time to connect, talk about the meaning of the season*, and share any wisdom the current season has to impart.

-This year’s spring activity we started at the Spring Equinox and finally hung on May Day.
-(Because, you know, sometimes it just takes awhile to see a project through from beginning to end.)
-I’ve been enjoying hearing the birds singing out my bedroom window every morning, so I found this sweet, simple bird feeder craft for us to do.
+I’ve been enjoying hearing the birds singing out my bedroom window every morning, so I wanted to find a sweet, simple bird feeder craft for us to do.

-I liked this design because it seems likely you can round up most of these materials (or something like them) around your house.
+I like this design because it seems like you can round up most of these materials (or something like them) around your house.
 We used the photo as inspiration and improvised on the execution.

 DIY Bird Feeder Instructions

-1) Gather your cans (or a creative substitute).
+1) Gather your cans (or any creative substitute).